A Figure from the Common Lot

 “I will escort you, sir.
 Here are your shoes.
 I will go hang the lantern while you put them on.”
 Ebrach pointed and Honoré noticed then his shoes placed, with the socks folded into them, beside the front door.
 A pair of work boots, separating at the soles from their nails, sat next to them, the row of toes and heels aligned by some exacting hand.

-A backyard closet was nothing daunting.
+A garden closet was nothing daunting.
 That had been the way of things at Honoré’s early home in Huy.
 And he wanted a private talk with Ebrach.

 The evening air, tempered by the storm, folded around him with the comfort of a warm bath.
 Some night-blooming flower, influenced by a force unknown―for the wind had died―issued an intense perfume.
 From a pine above their heads, a owl’s descending call repeated quavering, a series of tripping notes…less eerie to Honoré than nostalgic.
 All about the lantern Ebach had hung on its hook by the privy door, a cloud of tiny insects circled, and Honoré, as he pushed the door closed, looked upwards.
 He watched, for a moment transfixed, as a bat seemed to fall from the sky, disappear into darkness, and fall once more.